dozerwatch/cybersecurity_courses/pwncollege/fundamentals.md

 I learned how to use pipes to interact with programs in python with the subprocess module.
 I learned how to use named pipes to interact with processes (shell to python, C to python) and about when they block and how to prevent it.
 I learned about how processes are started -- with fork and execve.
 I learned how to use dup2.

 This was a very challenging module and therefore a very rewarding one.

-### Level 53

-My solution is basically implementing `echo sdvuenyk | rev | /challenge` in ipython using the subprocess module.
-I do not understand why I have to exit the program with `ctrl+d` to get the flag.

-### Level 71

-The important take away here is that the syntax for the if condition is very particular.
-The spaces in `if [ <cond> ]` are very much **needed**.
-This is because `[` is actually a command.
-Also, after bash sees `if` and `then`, it is searching for `elif`, `else` not `elif[` or `else[`, so the space between the else/elif and the openning bracket is needed.

-### Level 73

-The parent working directory is `/home/hacker` as the bash script is executed in that directory.
-The script changes directory to the desired `tmp` directory and executes the challenge.
-So the challenge is launched in the `tmp` directory, meaning the current working directory will be the `tmp` directory.

-The key part being `exec`, which replaces the shell process with the specified command.

-### Level 80

-I was really struggling with string concatenation in C, because I am horribly rusty in the language.
-Eventually, I got it.
-This challenge wasn't too hard.
-I was struggling because I am rusty in C.

-### Level 92

-This topic is new to me, so this level took me a long time.
-Lots of trials and researching.
-I think I understand it now.

-We redirect stdin and stdout of the challenge to two separate named pipes.
-We input the password into the input pipe and read the output of the challenge from the output pipe.

-I was having trouble with this challenge because I was trying to use the same named pipe for both stdin and stdout redirection.
-I also don't really understand the necessity of backgrounding the tasks.

-### Level 93

-I don't fully understand how I got the answer for this problem.
-The part I am confused on is how the `output_pipe` wasn't closed after I read from it the first time.
-Maybe it is because I opened the challenge for both reading and writing?

-### Level 106

-My confusion:

-For the shellcode version of this level, the output of the /challenge is printed out BEFORE I input.
-For the python version (I am using subprocess), no output is printed out until AFTER I input.
-What is the difference between the two versions?

-I had to open the `input_pipe` for read and write so it doesn't block.
-Then I could see the output, allowing me to input the right number.

-### Level 107
-`dup2` and `close_fds` are the crucial tools to solving this level.
-Why `dup2`?

-For level 108 and 109, I only change the new fd in `dup2`.
-Level 108 works, but 109 fails.
-Why is this the case?
-Also using 0 or 2, works!
-Just using 1 fails.

-Actually, all I needed to get the flag for level 109 is just to run the program and input the requested password.
-Maybe the program was coded wrong?

-### Level 119

-Just happy that I was able to get this one very quickly.
-Shows that I am understanding something!

-### Level 125

-This problem took me so freaking long!
-I was confused on the named pipes concept for so long.
-Turns out that I didn't submit my result!
-I need to add `\n` so that the result actually gets submitted.
-I still don't know why I need the `flush` function.
-I think it is because it forces the result to be submitted immediately.

-### Level 130

-The trick here is to open both named pipes for reading and writing.

-### Level 140

-Use `exec 3<>/dev/tcp/$host/$port`.
-Then use `echo $answer >&3` to input answer.

-### Level 141

-I keep forgetting to add a **new line**, which is what submits the answer.

-### Level 142
-I did not feel like figuring out how to do all the above in C, mainly string parsing, which is surprisingly nontrivial.
-So my strategy is to pipe the read socket data into a python program which will do the string parsing for me to find the arithmetic expression and solve it.
-Then I have the C program prompt me for the answer and send that answer into the socket.
-Since there is only 5 math expressions, this is feasible.

 ## Assembly Crash Course